 To find rescue sites, a good place to start is a simple Google search for “Morkie rescue.”
 This may bring up places close to you.
 Then you can start to explore each one in more detail, via google searches.

-When the National Mill Dog Rescue Team picked me up, Moxie was close to dead.
+When the National Mill Dog Rescue Team picked him up, Moxie was close to death.
 He was so weak that he could barely lift his head and he just sat still, staring at the ground.
 Nobody could tell that he was a Maltese.
 The color of his fur should have been white but it was yellow and brown.
-He was matted, dirty and covered with urine.
+He was matted, dirty, and covered with urine.

 Flash forward to today

 Here’s Moxie today; clearly a GREAT news story.
 Read more about how National Mill Dog Rescue works here.